 The Vatican issues more tickets than seats for the Papal Audience, so arrive early to get a good seat.
 Aim to be there around 7:00 before the doors officially open at 8:00.
 Once the square is full, access will be denied to all, including ticket holders.

-Be aware to dress appropriately, meaning shoulders and knees must be covered for men, women, and children.
+Make sure to dress appropriately, meaning shoulders and knees must be covered for men, women, and children.

 Another opportunity to see the Pope is at his weekly Angelus on Sunday mornings at 12:00 noon, when Pope Francis speaks from the window of the papal apartments at St. Peter’s Square.
 This is a more informal gathering, and you will not need to reserve tickets.
 The event usually lasts around 15 minutes.